-These assessment guides outline the standards, key skills, and model instructional practices and assessments for Health Education.
+These skill-based instruction guides outline the standards, key skills, and model instructional practices and assessments for Health Education.
+Please see the Health Education Core Skills Model for more support with implementation and design.

 Standards

 Standard HII.N.1: Use accurate nutrition information and current research-based guidelines to describe the importance of drinking water and eating a variety of nutrient dense foods to balance nutritional needs in a variety of settings.